hackclub/the-hacker-zephyr/README.md

 ## 💵 Finances

 The finances for the Hacker Zephyr have been open sourced [here](http://bank.hackclub.com/train) through Hack Club Bank's [transparency mode](https://twitter.com/hackclub/status/1262471150963130374).
+We've also produced a transparency update which runs through all the finances, you can read here (coming soon).

 ## 💻 Associated Code Repositories